FIDUCCI-Projects/fiducci-protocol/README.md

 ---

+## ⚙️ How it Works: The Trust Loop

+1. **Asset Onboarding:** A $6M USD land asset in Puebla is locked into a Mexican Land Trust (Fideicomiso).
+2. **Economic Rights Isolation:** Specific economic rights are isolated legally and mirrored on-chain via **Arbitrum**.
+3. **Chainlink CRE Verification:** Our workflow triggers a verification of the legal trust status and asset valuation via **Intelimetrica APIs**.
+4. **Token Issuance:** Once verified by CRE, the protocol allows the issuance of tokens representing the isolated economic flows.
+5. **Encrypted Distribution:** Investor data and distribution flows are handled via **FHE** to ensure institutional privacy.

+---

 ## 🇲🇽 Genesis Case: Benchmarking Scale

 To stress-test our TaaS engine, we are using a **$6M USD Land Development** in Puebla, Mexico, as our primary benchmark.